 Aldi stores in the United States carry this ready-to-drink mulled wine, which is imported straight from Germany.

 It is available in 1-liter bottles.
-We have seen this Christmas wine on Aldi shelves as early as October, and it tends to disappear quickly.
+We have seen this Christmas wine on Aldi shelves as early as October and into November…but it tends to disappear quickly around the holidays.
 So, we definitely recommend buying it when you see it.

 At an Illinois store, this wine was spotted selling for $4.99.
 As you probably know, though, that price will vary widely.
 The reason Aldi’s beer and wine prices vary so much is because the taxes imposed on alcohol sales are different from city to city, and from state to state.